-This course provides an introduction to ecological principles and concepts with an examination of the biological basis of contemporary environmental problems.
-The effects of human population on the earth's resources are studied against a background of biological and health sciences as they relate to Environmental Sustainability.
-Includes such topics as recycling, availability of food, processing of solid waste, alternative energy, clean air, and clean water.
+This course provides an introduction to principles and concepts of contemporary environmental problems.
+The effects of human population on the earth's resources are studied against a background of principles in ecology and sustainability.
+Course material includes topics such as availability of food, processing of solid waste, alternative energy, clean water, and green infrastructure.
 Three hours of lecture and one three-hour laboratory per week.
 Biology majors may not substitute this course for BIO 110 or 111.